 Double Complementary Colors:

 In a double complementary scheme, we use a combination of four colors that, as the name implies, is made up of two complementary color pairs.
 (Remember, two colors are complementary if they are opposite each other on the color wheel.)
 To make it even easier, this kind of color combination is also known as rectangular colors because, when the four colors are connected on the color wheel, they form a rectangle.
-(Double Complementary Color Schemes)
+(Triadic Color Combinations)

 After reading, reviewing, and applying these color principles it’s easy to see that making harmonious color combinations isn’t so hard.
 Keep that trusty color wheel close by and pick your colors with confidence!